elinkrull/semester-project-2-resit/README.md

 ## Built with

-JavaScript Logo Vanilla JavaScript
+- JavaScript Logo Vanilla JavaScript
-Bootstrap Logo Bootstrap for CSS Framework
+- Bootstrap Logo Bootstrap for CSS Framework
-Netlify Logo Netlify as a hosting service
+- Netlify Logo Netlify as a hosting service
-Figma Logo Figma for design
+- Figma Logo Figma for design
-Trello Logo Trello for the Trello board
+- Trello Logo Trello for the Trello board
-GitHub Project Logo GitHub Projects for the Ghantt Chart
+- GitHub Project Logo GitHub Projects for the Ghantt Chart

 ## Getting Started

-### Dependencies

-Install Node.js

 ### Installing